-This year's filing is based on policy years 2017, 2018, and 2019 only and does not include policy year 2020.
+This year's filing is based on policy years 2018, 2019, and 2020 only.
 The filing is also based on paid losses only.
-Therefore, COVID-19 losses represent a very small percentage of the overall loss data eligible for use in this filing (about 2% of policy year 2019 paid loss experience and about 0.5% across all three policy years).
+Therefore, COVID-19 losses represent a relatively small percentage of the overall loss data eligible for use in this filing (less than 1.5% of policy year 2019 paid plus case loss experience and about 2.0% of policy year 2020 paid plus case loss experience and about 1.0% across all three policy years).